Should you date a foreigner?

 That’s what you moved abroad for, isn’t it?

-3. Foreigners can teach us Americans and Brits a lot about passion.
+3. Spanish people can teach us Americans and Brits a lot about passion.

 Well, welcome to the south of Europe, where passion reigns supreme.